mgamzec/Marketing-Campaign-Analytics/README.md

 # Summary
 1. Dataset
 We analyzed a marketing campaign from start to finish.
-You began with importing the dataset and used the head(), info(), and describe() methods to assess the contents and quality of the dataset.
+Importing the dataset and used the head(), info(), and describe() methods to assess the contents and quality of the dataset.

 2. Preprocessing
 Next, practiced feature engineering by creating a new columns and corrected an errors in the data.